Firecat32/hello-world/README.md

 # hello-world
 hello world!

-I am firecat.
-I am learning C language.
+I am firecat32.
+I am learning C language and a bit about python.
-I want to be good at it, but now, I am not good at programming.
+I want to be good at both, but now, I am still not good at programming.